sopherapps/ckydb/README.md

 - On `ckydb.set(key, value)`:
     - the corresponding TIMESTAMPED key is searched for in the index
-    - if the key does not exist, a new TIMESTAMPED key is created and added to the index with its user-defined key
+    - if the key does not exist:
+        - a new TIMESTAMPED key is created and added to the index with its user-defined key
         - the user-defined key and its TIMESTAMPED key are then added to the index file (".idx")
         - this TIMESTAMPED key and its value are then added to `memtable`.
         - this TIMESTAMPED key and its value are then added to the current log file (".log")
+    - if the key exists:
+        - its timestamp is extracted and compared to the current_log file to see if it is later than the current_log file
+        - if it is later or equal, `memtable` and the current log file are updated
+        - else the timestamp is compared to cache's "start" and "stop" to see if it lies within the cache
+        - if it exists in the cache, then the cache data and its corresponding data file are updated
+        - else, the data file in which the timestamp exists is located within the data_files.
+This is done by finding the two data files between which the timestamp exists when the list is sorted in ascending order.
+The file to the left is the one containing the timestamp.
+            - the key-values from the data file are then extracted and they new key-value inserted
+            - the new data is then loaded into the cache
+            - the new data is also loaded into the data file
     - If any error occurs on any of these steps, the preceding steps are reversed and the error returned/raised/thrown in the call